Abandoned Garden

 Abandoned Garden is an album by American vocalist Michael Franks.
-Released in 1995 by Warner Bros.
+Released in September 1995 by Warner Bros.
 Records, it was Franks' thirteenth studio album and his final album of new material with Warner Bros.

 Background

 The album is a dedication to the memory of Brazilian jazz musician, singer and composer Antônio Carlos Jobim.
 Franks had drawn artistic inspiration throughout his career from Jobim, and had collaborated with him in the past.

 "Somehow Our Love Survives" marked the return of keyboardist and lyricist Joe Sample, with whom Franks had collaborated on numerous albums, including Sleeping Gypsy in 1977 and Blue Pacific in 1990.

 Track listing

 Reception

 Writing for AllMusic, Ross Boissoneau praised the input of "heavy hitters" but lamented it was "neither Franks' best effort nor particularly evocative of the great Brazilian composer" the album was dedicated to.
 He concluded "while the revolving door of stars has served Franks well on other recordings, here they don't seem to add up to much."

 Down Beat magazine rated the album "good" in their March 1996 issue, reporting it to be "a genuine keeper, a guilty pleasure.
 Somehow Franks, a song stylist more than a jazz vocalist, once again gets his way, singing his indelible melodies that before you know it are under your skin, into your veins and etched into your soul..."